If you're exploring email warm-up tools, you've probably come across Warmy.io.

 You're not just a user.
 You're part of the product loop.
 Agencies regularly request tweaks, integrations, and features, and they get built.
 That kind of partnership is rare.

-Folderly offers a solid service, especially if you want a consultative experience.
-But when inbox placement is mission-critical, Mailivery’s flexibility and transparency give it the edge.
+Warmy offers good service, especially if you're on the higher plans.
+But when inbox placement is mission-critical, Mailivery's flexibility and transparency give it the edge.

-Warmy.io is a warm-up tool that delivers good performance for solo founders and small teams.
-It’s easy to use, well-supported, and backed by a thoughtful product team.
+Warmy.io is a warm-up tool that delivers good performance and works well for affiliate marketers.
+It's easy to use, well-supported, and backed by a thoughtful product team.

 But as your needs grow, Warmy's per-inbox pricing and limited control can start to feel restrictive.